rakshyak-98/prep-projects/bittorrent-client/README.md

 >[!INFO] When we use data in the networking, it's best to keep them as buffers.

 ### What does a torrent file contains?
-A torrent file contains _metadata_ about the files to be shared, including:
+A torrent do not contain actual data but contains _metadata_ about the files to be shared, including:
 - Announce URL: The URL of the tracker.
 - Info Hash: A unique identifier for the torrent.
 You get it from creating hash of the `torrent.info`.
 - File list: Information about the files being shared.